-The Bonds are offered when, as, and if issued, and subject to the approval of legality by the Attorney General of the State of Texas and the opinion of the District's Bond Counsel, Powell & Leon, LLP, Austin, Texas ("Bond Counsel").
+The Bonds are offered when, as and if issued, subject to the approval of legality by the Attorney General of the State of Texas and Powell & Leon, LLP, Austin, Texas, Bond Counsel.
+(See "LEGAL MATTERS" and "Appendix C - Form of Opinion of Bond Counsel").